JMKCyberSec/Azure-Webserver-with-ELK-CyberSecurity-Project-1-JMK/README.md

    - Run `sudo systemctl status docker` - run this to confirm that docker is if it is not run `sudo systemctl start docker`
    - Run `sudo docker pull cyberxsecurity/ansible` - this will pull the cyberxsecurity/ansible container.
    - Run `sudo docker run -ti cyberxsecurity/ansible:latest bash` - this will start the container for the initial run, do not use this to subsequently start the container (it will build a new container).
-   - Navigate to your Azure Web Portal Network Security Group.
-    - Create a Inbound Rule that allows your Jump-box full access via SSH to your VNet - Source port: *, Destination: VNet, Dest Port: 22, Protocol: TCP, ALLOW
    - Using your Command line logged into your Jump-Box run `sudo docker container list -a` to list you containers and see your container name, take note.
    - Run `sudo docker start "yourcontainer_name"` - This starts the container.
    - Run `sudo docker attach "yourcontainer_name"` - This logs you into your container.